FAA's Final Rule for Pilot Duty and Rest Requirements

 The maximum flight time during the day is now nine hours, and eight hours at night.
 Flight Duty Period limits under the new rules range from nine to 14 hours, depending on how many segments are flown and the start time of the pilot's duty day.

 In the final ruling for pilot rest time and duty limits, the FAA acknowledges that these new rules alone will not solve the fatigue problem.
-A system safety approach in which the operator and pilots both assume responsibility for fatigue management is the only solution.
+However, a safety system approach in which the operator and pilots both assume responsibility for fatigue management was determined to be the best solution.

-For this to happen, the FAA is now implementing mandatory updates to each airline's Fatigue Risk Management Plan (FRMP).
+With this new rule in place, the FAA is now implementing mandatory updates to each airline's Fatigue Risk Management Plan (FRMP).
 The FAA has also proposed a Fatigue Risk Management System (FRMS) option as a way for operators to meet the regulatory requirement for fatigue management.